d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/information-theory.md

     return tf.reduce_mean(ce).numpy()
 ```

-Now define two tensors for the labels and predictions, and calculate the cross entropy loss of them.
+Now define two tensors for the labels and predictions, and calculate the cross-entropy loss of them.

 ```{.python .input}
 labels = np.array([0, 2])